State Business Licenses

 Occupations and Professions

 State licenses are frequently required for occupations as varied as building contractors, physicians, appraisers, accountants, barbers, real estate agents, auctioneers, private investigators, private security guards, funeral directors, bill collectors, and cosmetologists.
 Since you can't always guess which occupations and professions are licensed by your state, you should always check with your state licensing authorities.
+For instance, if you are an attorney you'll need to obtain a license from your state bar.

 Licenses Based on Type of Product Sold